 In addition to providing free shipping to orders in the United States, we are the only ones who offset 100% of our carbon due to shipping.
 Furthermore, we source as many materials from the USA as possible.
 Currently our edge binding, strapping, snaps, insulation and thread are made in the USA.
-We are currently looking for a suppliers of quality USA-produced fabric and neodymium magnets.
+Our magnets are custom made in the USA with imported neodymium.
+We are currently looking for a supplier of quality USA-produced fabric.

 True Low-E(TM) Insulation

 The term “Low-E” insulation is thrown around a lot for various products.
 However, Low-E is a brand name of insulation made by Environmentally Safe Products, Inc. They make their quality insulation in the USA with a true aluminum face, not mylar.
 It is regarded as the best foil-faced insulation on the market.
 Unfortunately, getting true Low-E is no easy task.
 You can’t just buy it on Amazon, although there are plenty of knock-offs there!
 Here at Quest Overland we source Low-E directly from the manufacturer and use it in all of our Sprinter van window covers.

 With the rising popularity of Sprinter vans the options for window covers spread a wide range of quality and value.
 Here at Quest Overland we craft our window covers by hand in Oregon.
 We source materials from the USA when possible and we have a money-back guarantee.
 We are proud of the products we make.

 Obviously, we hope you choose our window covers when it comes time to upfit your van.
 But if you do decide to go with another manufacturer we truly hope your curtains bring the privacy, efficiency and ease of you use that you deserve when you are out adventuring.